 Description

-Interior of earlier house has fine twisted baluster dogleg staircase, with panelling underneath.
-Doors and undersides of arches all with beaded panelling.
+Inside the earlier part of the house, there is a fine twisted baluster dogleg staircase with panelling underneath.
+The doors and undersides of the arches all feature beaded panelling.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.